ndmen/booklibrary/README.md

 # Book Library

 This project involves developing a RESTful API for managing a book library with roles and error handling.
-The API will be built using Node.js, Express, and Sequelize, providing different access levels for users based on their roles, and including error handling.
+The API built using Node.js, Express, and Sequelize, providing different access levels for users based on their roles, and including error handling.

 Data Models: